 1. Reach all kinds of customers

-Creating an ecommerce store opens you up to the world – literally.
+Building an ecommerce website opens you up to the world – literally.
 You can ship internationally (if that’s your aim) and reach different audiences.
 So if global reach is your goal, then an online store is going to get you there.

 2. Keep it running 24/7